 At the risk of being pigeonholed as the interactive garden guy, I took on a second garden-based project in 2012 – this time in Sydney Gardens in Bath Spa.
-The project has been brought back for a second season in the summer of 2013 – details here.
+The project was brought back for a second season in the summer of 2013.

 In Georgian times, Sydney Gardens was Bath’s pleasure garden, complete with swingboats, labyrinth and Cosmorama – all of which are now long gone.

 Ghosts in the Garden is ‘an adventure of choices’: part game, part story, part immersive soundscape, all accessed via a special Georgian listening device.
 (Don’t tell anyone, but inside the device is a GPS-enabled smartphone that can tell where you are in the Gardens and play audio drama scenes accordingly.)